• Skip to primary navigation

 • Whip up a batch of Pumpkin Gingerbread Truffles

-• Stir it into a box cake mix for Pumpkin Angel Food Cake
+• Stir it into a box cake mix for Easy Pumpkin Bundt Cake

 • Store it in an airtight container in the refrigerator for up to one week